 Finding Unknown Hosts with IP Range Scan

-If you do not know what hosts you have on the network, you can have Sandfly look for them for you.
-This feature is useful for admins trying to get a handle on what systems exist on their network, or for incident responders that may be entering a hot incident site blind as to all the systems that may exist.
+If you want to search for hosts that are on your network, Sandfly can look for them with an IP Range scan.
+This feature is useful for admins trying to get a handle on what systems exist on their network, or for incident responders that may be entering a hot incident site blind as to all the devices that may exist.

-For instance, below we found one active host in a netblock of 192.168.1.0/24.
+For instance, below we found one active host in a netblock of 10.124.16.0/24.
 These kinds of unknown hosts are common.
-We also found another host at 192.168.1.10 that had an authentication failure.
-This means a SSH enabled host answered, but we could not log in.
-This is also valuable information to know when assessing a network.
+We also found another host at 10.124.16.10 that had a timeout.
+This is valuable information to know when assessing a network.

-To find unknown hosts, put in a netblock and Sandfly will take the credentials you specify and try to connect to any host it finds with them.
+To search unknown devices, enter at least one netblock, one entry per line and in CIDR notation (e.g. 192.168.1.0/24) up to a class B. Sandfly will use the supplied credentials and try to authenticate via SSH to any device it finds with an open SSH port.
 If it logins successfully, it will inventory and add the host like normal.
-Otherwise, the host is shown with an authentication failure and cannot be scanned.
+Otherwise, the entry will be shown as inactive with a Status of Unknown and it cannot be scanned by the sandflies.

-NOTE: Host Netblock Scanning is Limited to Class B Sandfly can accept up to a Class B range at a time (65535 hosts).
+NOTE: Netblock Scanning is Limited to Class B Sandfly can accept up to a Class B network at a time (65,535 hosts).
 If you need to scan more than this, you will need to enter each net block in as separate entries.